Skip to Content

 The Maranta Lemon Lime is best propagated via stem cuttings.
 And the good news is it’s easy to propagate.
 Just follow the detailed steps discussed below:

-• Find a healthy stem on your Maranta plant and locate the point where the leaf connects with the stem.
+- Find a healthy stem on your Maranta plant and locate where the leaf connects with the stem.
 This point is called a node.

-• Using scissors, make a few holes in the plastic to allow for ventilation.
+- Using scissors, make a few holes in the plastic allowing for ventilation.
 These holes will also allow the cutting to soak some sunlight.

-• Once the roots are long enough (1 inch), your cutting is ready to be transplanted to a new pot.
+- Once the roots are long enough (1 inch, 2.5cm), your cutting can be transplanted to a new pot.

 Root Division